EXTREMADURA (out now)

 But Extremadura has much more on offer than birds alone.
 The small, isolated villages and the old, medieval towns of Trujillo and Cáceres are a feast for the eye for the culture vultures (although the die-hard ornithologist can still watch the 'real' vultures soaring high over the Plaza Mayor).
 Access is constantly improving, with a wide network of rural B&B's and an increasing number of marked trails which open up the many mountain ranges for exploration.
 Departing from picturesque small villages, you can walk in the pleasant shade of the chestnut groves and Pyrenean oak forests, while admiring the scenery, plant and insect life of the mountains (there are some great butterflies here).
 For a long time, the best way to visit Extremadura was in guided groups, but this has now changed.
 In recent years, the government of Extremadura has greatly improved the tourist facilities, and nowadays the region can easily be explored on your own.

 The Crossbill Guide to Extremadura (2013) introduces you to this fascinating region and provides you with itineraries to discover the area at your own pace.
 A trip to the Extremadura can easily be combined with a visit to the Coto Doñana or Sierra de Grazalema, which is covered by the Crossbill Guide to Western Andalucía.
-Alternatively you can travel north to the high mountain regions of Sierra de Gredos or Picos de Europa.
+Alternatively you can travel north to the high mountain regions of Sierra de Gredos or Picos de Europa, or west to the Alentejo or Algarve in Portugal, which is covered by the Crossbill Guides to Southern Portugal.